-The device cannot be accessed from a browser
+The device can't be accessed from a browser

-Cannot log in
+Can't log in

 When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
 You may need to manually type http or https in the browser's address field.